Just the Beginning (Grace VanderWaal album): Reception

 Nicholas Hautman of Us Weekly wrote that the album "transcends the comparisons [to Taylor Swift] that have followed [VanderWaal] since AGT. ...
 Throughout the refreshing LP, VanderWaal channels the folky twang of Swift's earlier projects, but intertwines the sounds of fellow musicians Florence Welch, Regina Spektor and even Miley Cyrus".
 Selina Fragassi of the Chicago Sun-Times commented that VanderWaal's "raspy-sweet-peculiar vocals recall Elle King, Regina Spektor and Katy Perry ... [and] proves herself a modern-day Mozart".
 The Buffalo News, reviewer opined: "The album tackles a wide range of scenarios and emotions, well beyond her 13 years, in 12 magnificently crafted tracks.
 VanderWaal entrances listeners with the pop masterpieces of 'Florets' and 'City Song', while conveying raw, powerful emotion in 'A Better Life' and 'Darkness Keeps Chasing Me'.
 It is this vast diversity in her songwriting that makes her stand out as a truly unique and exquisite artist."
 USA Today's review of the album noted:

 "Burned" recalls Swift's high-drama orchestrations.
 "Insane Sometimes" is a dead ringer for a Halsey track, down to its troubled subject matter.
 VanderWaal's big-throated performance on "A Better Life" channels Florence Welch and Miley Cyrus.
 And the vaguely tropical-house production of "Florets" is seemingly crafted for pop radio. ...
 [H]er vocals align ... closely to Sia's in her full-voiced belting and nonchalant pronunciations, particularly on her stomping performance on the feisty "So Much More Than This". ...
 VanderWaal sounds like a 13-year-old in her songs, in the best possible way.
 In a voice that sounds refreshingly green, she launches herself at huge choruses with a total lack of restraint. ...
 Beyond the album's sleek pop production, there's still plenty of VanderWaal’s trademark ukulele strums to please her original fans, heard on the album's single "Moonlight" as well as highlights "Just a Crush" and "Escape My Mind".
 But it's "A Better Life", the song that so masterfully channels several of pop's biggest voices, that best combines VanderWaal's two modes, opening with her modest finger-picking before she unleashes one of the album's most exquisitely-sung melodies.

 Commercial performance

 In the United States, the album debuted at number 22 on the Billboard 200 with 21,000 album-equivalent units, which included 17,000 traditional album sales.
+The album has been streamed more than 352 million times on Spotify as of December 2025.